NickHardeman/ofxFBX/README.md

 ![FBX version 7.4](ReadMeImages/fbxout.gif)

 Currently supporting OSX, iOS and Windows Visual Studio.
-Tested with OF v0.9 - v0.98.
+Tested with OF v0.10.
+Please check older releases for compatibility with older versions of OF.

 Features include:
 * Multiple Animations with individual control